slim71/SpartanLIFT/src/pelican/doc/Architecture.md

 - Logger module &rarr; handles all logging actions, formatting so that the user can determine which module produced the info
 - Election module &rarr; this is the core module for all actions related to the Leader Election task, based on the [Raft algorithm](https://raft.github.io/raft.pdf)
 - Heartbeat module &rarr; specializes in sending, receiving and storing heartbeats
+- TacMap Module &rarr; handles communication with the PX4 package

 <br>
 Furthermore, I've decided not to let data "flow" directly from one module to another: each of them should make a request to the main module (named **PelicanModule**) to receive data handled by another external component.